 Menu

-National Car Parks – Gender Pay Gap Report 2023
+National Car Parks – Gender Pay Gap Report 2025

 Background

-This report contains NCP’s 2022 gender pay gap information, as required under The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.
+This report contains NCP’s 2024 gender pay gap information, as required under The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.

 The gender pay gap shows the difference between the average pay of all women and the average pay of all men, irrespective of any differences in the work they do.
 As a result, it’s affected by how the workforce is made up, including the numbers of men and women in different types of jobs and at different levels of the organisation.

-The methodology for the creation of the data for the report follows the UK Government guidance and as such the following is reported.
+The methodology for the creation of the data for the report follows the UK Government guidance and as such the following is reported:

-• Gender pay gap – the difference between the median, and also the mean, hourly rate of pay for men and for women, based on the April 2022 pay period.
+• Gender pay gap – the difference between the median, and also the mean, hourly rate of pay for men and for women, based on the April 2025 pay period.

-• Bonus proportions – the proportions of men and women who received bonus pay during the 12 months to April 2022.
+• Bonus proportions – the proportions of men and women who received bonus pay during the 12 months to April 2025.

 • Quartile pay bands – if the total workforce was put in order of hourly rate of pay and then split into four groups of equal size, or quartiles, this is the proportions of men and women in each of the four groups.